File number: 28769

 - Unilateral PIC following influenza vaccine

 - punctate inner choroidopathy (PIC), white dot syndrome

 - Kay Dalby

 - Imaging device

-- FA 22 seconds 42-year-old African American female with high myopia and type 2 diabetes, presented to her eye doctor with distortion in the right eye "that looked like seeing through a Coke bottle."
+- OCT few weeks after initial visit.
+42-year-old African American female with high myopia and type 2 diabetes, presented to her eye doctor with distortion in the right eye "that looked like seeing through a Coke bottle."
 She denied any photopsias or other symptoms.
 She received an influenza vaccine two weeks before onset of metamorphopsia.
 I saw her about a month after symptoms began.
 Va cc 20/30 OD J1 (20/15 J1+ OS); a/c and vitreous without cell or flare.
 Posterior pole OD showed yellowish, rounded small to medium RPE pigment alterations without heme or exudes (OS U/R).
 FA showed early focal areas of hyperfluorescence that stained in the later frames without CNVM or CME; rare MA inferiorly.
 The OCT showed some focal PEDs with some possible overlying SRHRM.
 We discussed options and decided to try a medrol dose pack.
 A few weeks later she was 20/20 J1, with minimal to no symptoms; OCT shows near total resolution of PEDs.